Actindo-AG/Documentation/PIM/UserInterface/03a_Attributes.md

 - *Key*
-  Attribute key.
+  Enter an attribute key.
 The key is required for API access and must be system wide unique.
 An attribute key must fulfill the following criteria:
     - valid characters are **a-z** (upper and lower case), **0-9** and the underscore ( **_** )
     - the key must not start with a number
     - a double underscore ( **___** ) and a trailing underscore are forbidden